ABHAY-SAKARIYA/BVM-jyot-scrap-script/MainScript/README.md

 ### Use Cases

-- If Url Consist of link to the website means perfomr all the operations.
+- If Url Consist of link to the website means perfome all the operations.
 - If Url is empty means only upload to google drive
 - if Url consist of temp.json file means scrap details from website from the link in json file and then download them and upload to drive.
 - If Url Consist of tempFinal.json means download the files and upload them to drive.
+- If url is equal to "excel" then only create an excel file takes data from the temp folder.

 ### File Wise Input Functions and Output